DavideTimperi/GymBros/README.md

 - thank_you.html: not navigable html page to thank you the user for the payment done in checkout.

 #### PHP
-- checkout.php:
+- checkout.php: saves the datas of each order from the form in the database called order_db.
-- config.php:
+- config.php: connect the page "login_form.php" and "register_form.php" to the users database.
-- confing_order.php:
+- confing_order.php:  connect the page "checkout.php" to the order database.
-- login_form.php:
+- login_form.php: takes the info about the client, like e-mail and password to login at the website.
-- logout.php:
+- logout.php: destroy the session and the user is logout of the website.
-- register_form.php:
+- register_form.php: is a form wich takes the info required to subscribes to the website.
-- user_page.php:
+- user_page.php: is the page in wich the user is redicted when he login to the website.

 #### Javascript
 - cart.js: generate the items added in the cart, with a modifiable quantity and a X mark to delete the element.
 It is displayed the overall price to pay.
 If the cart is empty, we have a button to return to shop.
 Otherwise, we have a checkout button and a clear cart.